yorgomoubayed/m1-project/README.md

 Install the HiCUP repository : https://www.bioinformatics.babraham.ac.uk/projects/hicup/hicup_v0.7.3.tar.gz

 # Running HiCUP Tutorial

-The hicup_config_file.conf file is a configuration file for the hicup Perl script - edit as required

 The snake.hicup.yml contains a workflow that:
   -downloads the HiCUP training datasets.